Copyright © 2007-2018 Russ Dewey

 How is the map metaphor instructive?

 Science is self-correcting.
 It tries to change itself.
 This is very different from other belief systems.
-They aim to preserve a particular way of looking at things.

 How is science unique among systems of thought?